-Investment from MiCo Ltd.
+Investment from MiCo IVD Holdings, LLC

-In May 2022, the Company announced a US\$45.2 million investment from MiCo Ltd ("MiCo").
-MiCo, a KOSDAQ-listed and Korea-based company, that is engaged in the biomedical business through its affiliate MiCo BioMed.
+In May 2022, the Company announced a US\$45.2 million investment from MiCo IVD Holdings, LLC.
 The investment consisted of an equity investment of US\$25.2 million and a seven-year, unsecured junior convertible note of US\$20.0 million.
 The convertible note has an interest rate of 1.5% and interest is payable quarterly.
-The convertible note mandatorily converts into ADSs if the volume weighted average price of the Company's ADSs is at or above US\$3.24 for any five consecutive NASDAQ trading days.
+The convertible note mandatorily converts into ADSs if the volume weighted average price of our ADSs is at or above US\$12.96 for any five consecutive NASDAQ trading days.